 Product recommendations are growing in ubiquity, and for good reason.
 They help customers find what they’re looking for, they help brands highlight products, and they streamline the online shopping process.
 But, product recommendations aren’t one-size-fits-all — they depend on the algorithms that drive them.
 In this blog, I’m sharing an excerpt from our newest ebook, “A Recipe for Perfect Product Recommendations,” to provide a taste of the different algorithms you may use on your own site.
 If you want to read more, you can download the ebook here.

-The recommendations algorithm for popular items simply delivers the most purchased items within a set timeframe.
+The product recommendations algorithm for popular items simply delivers the most purchased items within a set time frame.
 This is a great option for new users, since it doesn’t require previous user behavior and highlights a cross-section of your inventory.
-It can also be used to backfill Personalized Recommendations where there is not yet enough data.
+It can also be used to back fill Personalized Product Recommendations where there is not yet enough data.
 Popular items also tend to perform well around holidays, where users may not be shopping for themselves.

 People Also Like

 People Also Like product recommendations are based on a variety of factors that make up the “signature” of a given product.
 The signature is made up of the most common actions, including searches or clicks, that lead to purchasing an item.
 Items with the most similar signatures are treated as the most similar items.
 So, let’s say you have landed on the product detail page for a particular pair of shoes.
 A People Also Like algorithm will search for items with a similar signature to those shoes and recommend them.